spicywheatbread/WatercolorShader/README.md

 I was super happy on each step that I managed to even get an image output!
 However, there is much room for improvement within this project since I was rushing to get a baseline completed for project submission.
 Firstly, and most importantly, I didn't test my implementation very thoroughly.
 This was because of my lack of expertise in modeling.
 I did create a very simple 3D model of my dog, but it doesn't make great use of the vertex colors for customization.
 Neither did I test animations or complex scenes.
 ![Result of final pass](./exampleimages/final_render_dog.png)
+(That boxy thing is supposed to be a dog.
+The black parts are his muzzle and ears.
+I have room for improvement in modeling.)
 ### Efficiency
 In addition to a lack of real-world testing, I think there's much room for efficiency improvement in the code, since this is one of my first times creating a shader like this.
 It achieved around ~90fps on my laptop, but that's on a VERY basic scene rendering two planes and some spheres.
 On a complex scene, that sounds like it would struggle greatly.